aws-samples/serverless-patterns/documentdb-lambda-java-sam/README.md

 * **SAM configuration file [samconfig.toml]**: Name of the configuration file to store configuration information locally
 * **SAM configuration environment [default]**: Environment for storing deployment information locally

-You should get a message "Successfully created/updated stack - <StackName> in <Region>" if all goes well
+The message "Successfully created/updated stack - <StackName> in <Region>" indicates a successful deployment.

 **Note: In case you want to deploy the Lambda function by pointing to an existing DocumentDB Cluster and not the one created by running the CloudFormation template provided in this pattern, you will need to modify the values of the above parameters accordingly**